mrorigo/tuiql/docs/STATUS.md

   - Implementing golden tests for TUI components.

 - **Feature Enhancements:**
-  - Improving the schema map for better visualization.
   - Adding advanced linting and formatting capabilities to the query editor.
   - Enhancing the results grid with virtualized scrolling and export options.